Qingtao-Cao/obix/docs/timezone.md

 ## Robustness of C APIs

-It's worthwhile to mention that timestamp_is_valid() can only sanity check if a timestamp string is in "%FT%T%z" format and can't further validate if a specific field contains a meaningful value, for example, whether the minute value is larger than 61 or whether February has 28 or 29 days.
+It should be noted that timestamp_is_valid() can only sanity check if a timestamp string is in "%FT%T%z" format.
+It cannot further validate if a specific field contains a meaningful value, e.g. whether the minute value is larger than 61, or whether February has 28 or 29 days.

-Moreover, it's also interesting to notice how strptime() and timegm() APIs handle invalid values, sometimes they are converted to valid ones but this won't always happen and they are simply treated as all zero or bring about an error code.
-As a result, history handler may complain that the given record includes a timestamp older than or equal to that of the last one.
+It is also important to note how strptime() and timegm() APIs handle invalid values.
+Sometimes they are converted to valid values, but this will not always happen and they will simply be treated as all zero, or bring about an error code.
+As a result, the history handler may complain that the given record includes a timestamp older than, or equal to that of the last one.

 Some examples are illustrated below.